-- Students will be receiving advice through PSHE lessons, Head of Department-led assemblies about each subject, individual meetings and an IGCSE subject fair in February 2025. - Parent workshops will be held in November 2024 to explain the IGCSEs and Options process and enable parents to ask any questions. - There is a Parent-Teacher conference in February before final choices are made.
-Of course, during this period, we encourage students to talk to their teachers, and seek as much advice as possible before committing to their options.
+- able to ask questions. - Parent workshops will be held in January and February 2023 to explain IGCSEs and the Options process and enable parents to ask any questions. - There is a Parent-Teacher conference in February before final choices are made.
+Of course, during this committing to their options.

+done enough research, or if you feel they have underestimated their ability or are being influenced by what period, we encourage students to talk to their teachers, and seek as much advice as possible before